SlaxWeb/Framework/docs/source/index.rst

 If this is your first encounter with SlaxWeb Framework, we strongly suggest you give our documentation a go, and familiarize with our Framework.
-Once you are done with the basic overview of the Framework, feel free to explore the more in-depth documentation of the class references, and keep in mind, if you ever get stuck, you can always return to this place, and maybe find a solution for your issue right here!
+Once you are done with the basic overview of the Framework, feel free to explore the more in-depth documentation of the components and class references, and keep in mind, if you ever get stuck, you can always return to this place, and maybe find a solution for your issue right here!

 Contents: